Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Columbia Asset Management

-Columbia Asset Management, LLC was founded in 1997, the firm works with non-high-net-worth individuals, high-net-worth individuals and charitable organizations.
-This is a fee-only firm.
+Columbia Asset Management was founded in 1997.
+The firm works with non-high-net-worth individuals, high-net-worth individuals and charitable organizations.
+This is a fee-only firm, which means all of its compensation comes from client-paid fees.

 The firm provides clients with a combination of portfolio management and financial planning services.
-Columbia has a rather steep minimum asset requirement of $1 million, making it the most exclusive firm on this list.
+Columbia has a rather steep minimum asset requirement of $1 million, making it one of the most exclusive firms on this list.
 This minimum is waivable under certain conditions, though.

 Columbia Asset Management Background

 Columbia Asset Management was formed in 1997 by Brian H. Weisman.
 Today, Weisman is still the principal owner of the firm.
-Weisman is a certified financial planner (CFP), a chartered financial analyst (CFA) and a certified public accountant (CPA).
+Weisman is a certified financial planner (CFP), a chartered financial analyst (CFA), a certified management accountant (CMA) and a certified public accountant (CPA).

 Columbia Asset Management Investment Philosophy